Exclusive: Richardson quits Myanmar's 'whitewash' Rohingya crisis panel

 “He said he was unhappy about the situation but I am not sure what he was unhappy about,” he said.
 “This is just the initial stage, this is the start of a whole year of business so I don’t know what happened to make him feel like that.”

-Before Richardson quit it had 10 members, including five from overseas, chaired by former Thai Deputy Prime Minister Surakiart Sathirathai.
+Before Richardson quit the advisory board had 10 members, including five from overseas, chaired by former Thai Deputy Prime Minister Surakiart Sathirathai.

 Richardson, a former U.S. ambassador to the United Nations and energy secretary in the Clinton administration, also had harsh words for Surakiart.